Cape Solander in Kamay Botany Bay National Park

 Known as one of the best whale watching spots in Sydney, Cape Solander in Kurnell’s Kamay Botany Bay National Park offers panoramic ocean views from high sandstone cliff walls.

-Cape Solander is also a great starting point for several coastal and bush walking tracks in the area.
+Cape Solander is also a great starting point for several coastal and bush walking tracks in this beautiful area.

 Kamay Botany Bay National Park